ElleNajt/ErdosInstitute-SIG_Project/README.md

 The pickled dataframes where made with a python 3.8.6 build, with pandas version (?).
 (NB: Some of the files here where made on 3.6, this is only temporary.)

+You also need to have praw version 7.2.0 for the dataframes to unpickle correctly.

 # API Keys: